-When the Overload Indicator is no longer lit and the Welder can be used again, use shorter welding periods and longer rest periods to help prevent needless wear.
+When normal operation resumes, use shorter welding periods and longer rest periods to help prevent needless wear.

 7. After welding the test weld on a piece of scrap for a few seconds, stop, and check your progress.
 Clean, then compare your weld's appearance with the diagrams and descriptions in the Welding Tips section starting on the next page.
-After making any necessary adjustments, continue to weld while carefully following the DUTY CYCLE guidelines as explained on page 18.
+After making any necessary adjustments, continue to weld while carefully following the DUTY CYCLE guidelines as explained on page 19.